RobotnikAutomation/robotnik_sensors/README.md

 ## Usage

-This repository contains 2 packages *robotnik_sensors* and *robotnik_sensors_gazebo*.
-The first package includes all the URDF files with the macros and the second includes an example of usage in a URDF file and launch for Gazebo classic.
+This repository contains a package *robotnik_sensors* which includes the URDF description of the sensors.

-All the sensors are included in a file, [all_sensors.urdf.xacro](robotnik_sensors/urdf/all_sensors.urdf.xacro).
-This is the main file that must be included in URDF robots files to call the sensors description.
+The entrypoint of the package is the file [robotnik_sensors/urdf/sensors.urdf.xacro](robotnik_sensors/urdf/sensors.urdf.xacro).
+This file includes all the sensors macros and the description of the sensors.

 The sensors macros have the following arguments: